NeoTR/SpotifyOffline/README.md

 }
 ```

-4. Run the command `npm start` to start the application.
+4. Run the command `node .` to start the application.
+5. Repeat for the frontend too but use `npm run dev` or `npm run build` to build the frontend.

 ## Usage